1950 Illinois Fighting Illini football team

-The 1950 Illinois Fighting Illini football team was an American football team that represented the University of Illinois during the 1950 Big Nine Conference football season.
-In their ninth year under head coach Ray Eliot, the Illini compiled a 7–2 record, finished in fourth place in the Big Ten Conference, and were ranked #13 in the final AP Poll.
+The 1950 Illinois Fighting Illini football team was an American football team that represented the University of Illinois as a member of the Big Nine Conference during the 1950 Big Nine season.
+In their ninth year under head coach Ray Eliot, the Fighting Illini compiled a 7–2 record (7–2 in conference games), finished in fourth place in the Big Nine, and outscored opponents by a total of 137 to 56.
+They were ranked No. 13 in the final AP poll.
 The lone setbacks were losses Wisconsin and Northwestern.

 End Tony Klimek was selected as the team's most valuable player.
+Seven Illinois players received honors on the 1950 All-Big Ten Conference football team: halfback Dick Raklovits (AP-1, UP-1); end Tony Klimek (AP-1, UP-1); guard Chuck Brown (AP-1, UP-1); center Bill Vohaska (AP-1, UP-1); halfback Johnny Karras (AP-2, UP-2); tackle Al Tate (AP-2, UP-2); and guard Lynn Lynch (AP-2, UP-2).

+The team played its home games at Memorial Stadium in Champaign, Illinois.